The world of club drugs is dangerous. Learn about the dangers that the most common types of club drugs present to the people who choose to use them.

 All across the nation, many of the same drugs can often be found at house parties or raves at clubs.
 Colloquially, these are referred to as club drugs (or party drugs), which include different categories of drugs.

 Although there is no hard-and-fast “club drugs list” that covers everything your teen may encounter at a party, there are a few that are more common than others.
-In recent years, media influence on teens — especially social media — has only helped to showcase how celebrities use drugs at social events, giving an unfortunate validation to drug-related behavior.
+In recent years, media influence on teens — especially social media — has only helped to showcase how celebrities use common party drugs at social events, giving an unfortunate validation to drug-related behavior.

 Hallucinogens are drugs that offer users a “trip” that involves hallucinations — seeing or experiencing things that are not real.
 A teen who takes these drugs at a party quickly becomes out of touch with reality, risking engaging in dangerous behaviors.